lucabriguglia/OpenCQRS/docs/Configuration.md

 services.AddKledex(typeof(CreateProduct), typeof(GetProduct));
 ```

+You need to pass only one type per assembly that contains your command, event, query and validation handlers.
 CreateProduct is an sample command and GetProduct is a sample query.
 In this scenario, commands and queries are in two different assemblies.
 Both assemblies need to be registered.